 - 2.1 All Group Members' employees are required to participate in the General Privacy training program once every two years.
 The program is called "Privacy and Information Security" and alternates with biennial training on Verizon's Code of Conduct, which also covers privacy obligations.

 - 2.2 The General Privacy training covers a range of subjects, including data privacy, data protection breaches, and Verizon's Privacy and Information Security policies and procedures.

 - 2.2.1 In addition to the yearly training described in section 2.1 and 2.2, where relevant to an employee's role, training will cover the following procedures under the Policies.

 - (a) Individuals' Rights Procedure

 - (b) Audit Protocol

 - (c) Updating Procedure

 - (d) Cooperation Procedure

-- (e) Complaint Handling Procedure.
+- (e) Complaint Handling Procedure

+- (f) Data Access Requests Procedure (under Rule 15D).